GuidesiOS mDocs Verifier SDKTutorial πŸŽ“

 var mobileCredentialVerifier: MobileCredentialVerifier

-1. Add the following code after the // Initialise SDK - Step 2.2: Initialise MobileCredentialVerifier SDK comment to initialise the SDK and create a new instance in the MobileCredentialVerifier variable:
+1. Add the following code after the // Initialize SDK - Step 2.2: Initialize MobileCredentialVerifier SDK comment to initialize the SDK and create a new instance in the MobileCredentialVerifier variable:

 Swift